Fviramontes8/Homies/README.md

 # Homies code

-Welcome to a code repository for hosting code written by the Homies.
-We are part of the UNM IEEE student branch that get together to discuss programming topics.
+Welcome to a code repository for hosting code written by students of the Electrical and Computer Engineering (ECE) and Computer Science (CS).
+We are part of the University of New Mexico (UNM) IEEE student branch that get together to discuss programming topics.

 Feel free to contribute with a pull request.